TradeSgnl Logo

 The TradeSgnl EA is already optimized to work with TradingView's export format (as of May 25, 2024), so only minimal modifications are needed:

-• Open the downloaded file in Excel, Google Sheets, or another spreadsheet program
+• Open the downloaded file in Excel, Google Sheets, or another spreadsheet program.

-• Delete all sheets except for the 'List of Trades' sheet
+• Delete all sheets except for the List of Trades sheet.

-• In the 'List of Trades' sheet, you can delete all columns except 'Type' and 'Date/Time'
+• In the List of Trades sheet, you can delete all columns except Type and Date/Time.

-This is useful for identifying different strategies or testing variations
+• Optionally add a Comment column to categorize your trades.
+This is useful for identifying different strategies or testing variations.

-• Save the file as CSV format in your MetaTrader 'MQL5/Files' folder (or specify a different location in the EA settings)
+• Save the file as CSV format in your MetaTrader MQL5/Files folder (or specify a different location in the EA settings).

 Converting TradingView Export to TradeSgnl Format